tu2-atmanand/task-board-docs/docs/6_Features/14_Safe_Guard.md

 1. **Keep Safe Guard Enabled**: Leave this feature on as a safety net, especially if you use multiple plugins or edit tasks manually

-2. **Scan Files Regularly**: If you make manual edits to tasks, scan the file using Task Board's file scanner to keep the cache in sync

-3. **Review Differences**: When Safe Guard appears, carefully read the highlighted differences to make an informed choice
+2. **Review Differences**: When Safe Guard appears, carefully read the highlighted differences to make an informed choice

-4. **Check Debug Info**: If you're unsure about a mismatch, review the debug information before making a decision
+3. **Check Debug Info**: If you're unsure about a mismatch, review the debug information before making a decision

-5. **Report Unexpected Patterns**: If Safe Guard appears frequently for the same file without obvious reasons, consider reporting it to help improve the plugin
+4. **Report Unexpected Patterns**: If Safe Guard appears frequently for the same file without obvious reasons, consider reporting it to help improve the plugin